 In addition, the department participates in other study protocols in collaboration with Saint Louis University's Department of Internal Medicine and its divisions of cardiology, endocrinology, hematology/oncology, as well as the departments of neurology and psychiatry.

-Presentations begin at 8 a.m. on the third floor of the South Campus building (formerly ABI).
+Presentations begin at 7:45 a.m. in the West Pavilion, third floor auditorium.